AndrewJBateman/programming-resources-planning/README.md

 * web-links:  links to useful programming resources

-* pdfs folder with cheatsheets on mySQL.
+* pdfs folder with info. on mySQL and GCP Architect Certification.

 ## Contact